-The population includes graduates of the Diploma programme 'Veterinary Medicine' at the Vetmeduni Vienna in the academic years from 2008/09 to 2018/19.
+The population includes graduates of the Diploma programme 'Veterinary Medicine' at the Vetmeduni in the academic years from 2008/09 to 2022/23.
 Please note that some reference dates for the most recent graduation years still lie ahead.
 Therefore, the number of graduations covered may vary.
 The analyses only consider graduates who are under 35 years at the time of graduation.
 Persons who have already obtained an equivalent or higher-level degree or who are enrolled in another degree after graduation are excluded.
-The comparison group consists of the graduates of a Diploma programme relating to the ISCED field of education 'Veterinary' at a public Austrian university.
+The comparison group consists of the graduates of a Diploma programme relating to the ISCED field of education 'Veterinary' at an Austrian higher education institution.